nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 Assuming a PSP is obliged to support the [Basic PaymentAuth flow](#direct-payment-flow) to comply with the eIDAS 2.0 regulation with respect to SCA, they must support the `direct_post` endpoint defined by OpenID4VP, Section 7.2[^openid4vp] as it is required by the HAIP[^openid4vc_hip].
 To simplify integration efforts, A2Pay Direct defines an endpoint very similar to the one required for the `direct_post` mode.
 Instead of a `vp_token`, this endpoint must accept an JWT encoded [Payment Authorization Object](#payment-authorization-object).

 In order for a PSP to support the Extended PaymentAuth Flow using the A2Pay Direct endpoint, they must include the `payment-uri` property within the A2Pay issued during [registration](#registration).
-The value must be the URI a PSP' can use to send the Payment Authorization Object to.
+The value must be the URI a TPP can use to send the Payment Authorization Object to.

 Details for the `a2pay-direct` endpoint are described in the [A2Pay API specification](a2pay-api.yml)